Automation

 For automations to match what you see on screen, configure the Live Delay to match your broadcast delay.

 Looking for an easy starting point?
-The Blueprints section has ready-made automations for light control and race control notifications — no YAML required.
+The Blueprints section has ready-made automations for light control, race control notifications, incident notifications, and replay sync - no YAML required.

 Device Automation Triggers